brunoguerios/angstrom/contracts/docs/payload-types.md

 **Reward Update Internals**ß

-To gain a better intuition over how parameters need to be set it's good to understandßßßßßß how the reward update loop operates.
+To gain a better intuition over how parameters need to be set it's good to understand how the reward update loop operates.
 The main purpose of the loop is to update the _internal_ `reward_growth_outside` value of the ticks it passes.
 The "growth outside" values represent cumulative rewards in such a way where the total rewards accrued by a liquidity range can be